solvespace/solvespace/README.md

 - [Windows with OpenMP enabled 64bit](https://nightly.link/solvespace/solvespace/workflows/cd/master/windows_x64.zip)
 - [Windows 64bit](https://nightly.link/solvespace/solvespace/workflows/cd/master/windows_single_core_x64.zip)

-**Please note that the 64bit Windows versions do *not* support 6DOF (SpeceMouse, SpaceNavigator) controllers.**
+**Please note that the 64bit Windows versions do *not* support 6DOF (SpaceMouse, SpaceNavigator) controllers.**

-Extract the downloaded archive and install or execute the contained file as is appropriate for your platform.
+Extract the downloaded archive and install or run the application as appropriate for your platform.

+# Building from source code

+<a name="via-source-code"></a> <!-- Legacy link -->
-### Via source code
+## Getting the source code

-Irrespective of the OS used, before building, check out the project and the necessary submodules:
+Irrespective of the OS used, before building, check out the project and necessary submodules:

 ```sh
 git clone https://github.com/solvespace/solvespace